Windsurfer Alain Gabet prepares to cross the Bering Strait

 In the last months, Alain Gabet has been training hard and testing the right wetsuits for the Bering Strait cross in a windsurf board.

 The French adventurer started windsurfing in 1977.
-Since then, Gabet has crossed Nice-Calvi, Morocco-Canary Islands, Italy-Corsica, France-Algeria and participated in many world sailing challenges.
+Since then, Gabet has crossed Nice-Calvi, Morocco-Canary Islands, Italy-Corsica, and France-Algeria and participated in many world sailing challenges.